“Why Did You Start Speak Up for Success?“

-Public Speaking: “It Don’t Mean a Thing if It Ain’t Got that Swing!”
+Public Speaking Is Like Jazz: “It Don’t Mean a Thing if It Ain’t Got that Swing!”

 I learned about swing (think of “swing” as using your own rhythm to get your point across) as a performing vocalist from the age of 16.